 Ensure that any exploration of squirting is mutually agreeable and enjoyable.

-If you’re supporting a partner in exploring squirting, focus on creating an open and pressure-free environment.
+Tips for partners If you’re supporting a partner in exploring squirting, focus on creating an open and pressure-free environment.
 Pay attention to their cues and be patient.

 The goal is to enhance pleasure, not achieve a specific outcome.
 This can help your partner feel more at ease, increasing the chances of squirting.
 Remember that it can vary in duration and intensity, and may not occur every time.